datakurre/automation-playground/docs/email/index.md

 # Exercise: Email sending robot

-This exercise continues from [the previous one](../pdf/index.md) by adding a new {bpmn}`../bpmn/robot-task` Robot Famework service task for delivering the generated certificate by email.
+This exercise continues from [the previous one](../pdf/index.md) by adding a new {bpmn}`../bpmn/robot-task` Robot Framework {bpmn}`../bpmn/service-task` **service task** for delivering the generated certificate by email as an attachment.

 ```{bpmn-figure} create-certificate
 {download}`create-certificate.bpmn`
 ```

+The minimal required input or output mapping for this exercise, is to bring `filename` variable back to process from {bpmn}`../bpmn/robot-task` *Create certificate* task.
+The latter {bpmn}`../bpmn/robot-task` *Email certificate* task may use for [reading the file from work item](../workitems.md#reading-files).

 ## Extracting robot package

-Start implementing the new automation task by extracting the provided {bpmn}`../bpmn/robot-task` {download}`create-certificate.zip` and then deleting the obsoleted package.
+After the BPMN model changes, start implementing the new automation task by extracting the provided {bpmn}`../bpmn/robot-task` {download}`../pdf/create-certificate.zip` and then deleting the now obsolete package file.

 ```{figure} robot-extract.png
 :alt:
 ```

-## What?
-Dependencies?
+## Dependencies just work

-But now that we have access also to the PDF robot code, why not to look into how it worked?
-Especially into Robot dependency file, `conda.yaml`, which tells immediately PDF creations is based on combined powers of [xhtml2pdf](https://pypi.org/project/xhtml2pdf/) PDF-converter and [Chamelon](https://pypi.org/project/xhtml2pdf/) HTML templating.
+But now that we have full also to the PDF robot code, why not to look into how it worked?
+Especially into Robot dependency file, `conda.yaml`, which tells that PDF creations is based on combined powers of [xhtml2pdf](https://pypi.org/project/xhtml2pdf/) PDF-converter and [Chamelon](https://pypi.org/project/xhtml2pdf/) HTML templating.

 ```yaml
 channels: